 Impart the student with the knowledge and ability to find and utilize educational resources within and beyond the University walls to further expand knowledge after graduation.

-This concentration develops students’ understanding and application of fundamental concepts including storytelling, interpersonal communication, and visual technology.
-The concentration in communication studies has two areas of emphasis that students can choose to pursue: public relations or interpersonal/intercultural communication.
+This concentration develops students’ understanding and application of fundamental concepts including interpersonal communication, small group leadership and family communication.

 Prerequisite: COMM 273.
 This course will serve as an introduction to the theory and practice of graphic design.
 Students will learn the basic principles and elements of graphic design, the history of graphic design, form/symbol development, typography, identity design and page layout.
 Provides practical experience in essential studio techniques and technology, critiques and group discussions.
 The creative design process and problem-solving skills are emphasized throughout the course.
 Lab Fee.